Retaining Walls Types

 The frames can be built from treated timber, pre-cast concrete or recycled plastic.

-Reinforced earth retaining walls are constructed using the retaining earth.
-This can only be done if the retaining earth is suitable.
-Reinforced earth retaining walls are designed by geotechnical engineers.
+Reinforced soil retaining walls are constructed using the retained soil.
+This can only be done if the retaining soil is suitable.
+Reinforced soil retaining walls are designed by geotechnical engineers.

 On completion or during construction the face of the retaining wall can be clad with stone or concrete to protect it from erosion.

 Very high retaining walls can be built using this method.
-Criblock and Gabion baskets can be used to face the wall and to add to the design.
+Criblock and Gabion baskets can be used to face the wall as well as concrete blocks.

 You can see an image of each type of retaining wall above.
 This article is only a general explanation of the different types.
 You can click the various links within the article to learn more on the topics.